eliasffyksen/MiniSnakes/README.md

 ![Next position diagram](imgs/snake-next-pos.drawio.svg)

-In order to calculate the next position we do `pos_cur - pos_prev`.
-This yields the a vector pointing in the current direction of travel of the snake.
+To calculate the next position we do `pos_cur - pos_prev`.
+This yields a vector pointing in the current direction of travel of the snake.
 Next, we want to rotate it, but how much?

 We want to rotate it `(270 + 90 * action)` degrees.
 This way when `0` is given as an action we turn left, `1` we travel straight, and `2` turn right.

-To achive this we apply a rotation matrix.
-If a matrix is applied to it self it gives us a matrix that is equivalent to applying the transformation twice.
-Therefore, we can take the direction vector and apply a 90 degree couter-clockwise rotation matrix raised to the power of `3 + action`.
+To achieve this we apply a rotation matrix.
+If a matrix is applied to itself it gives us a matrix that is equivalent to applying the transformation twice.
+Therefore, we can take the direction vector and apply a 90-degree counter-clockwise rotation matrix raised to the power of `3 + action`.

 Finally, we add the current position to this new direction vector to produce the next.
 Then we take the new location, and pairwise mod it with the size of the board to generate the loop